einarjegorov/foldingathomev8-ha/README.md

 ## Connectivity Notes

-Home Assistant must be able to reach the FAH v8 websocket on port `7396`.
+Home Assistant must be able to reach the FAH v8 websocket on an exposed port.
 If your Folding@home instance is running behind a container, VM, or firewall, ensure that the port is exposed and reachable from Home Assistant.